 TIP: If you like using OneDrive on your iPhone, here’s How to upload photos to OneDrive from your iPhone or iPad.

 How to share OneDrive expiring links from a web browser

-If you prefer to use a web browser or you don’t have the OneDrive app at hand, using your Microsoft account, then sign into the OneDrive website in any web browser.
-Then, navigate to the file(s) or folder(s) that you want to share.
-Select what you want to share by clicking on its selection icon in the top-right corner.
+If you prefer to use a web browser or don’t have the OneDrive app at hand, use your Microsoft account to sign in to the OneDrive website in any web browser.
+Then, navigate to the file(s) and/or folder(s) that you want to share.
+Select what you want to share by clicking on its checkbox in the top right corner.
 Then, click or tap the Share button on the top.

 Do you use expiring links on OneDrive?

 Now that you know how to share from OneDrive using temporary links that expire after a certain time, let us know whether you use this feature often and how you like Microsoft’s implementation.
 Does it work well for you?
+What do you use it for?
 Is there anything that Microsoft should improve?
 Let us know in the comments below.